 The Logitech MX Master mouse is one of the best mice on the market, and it's great for productivity - on Windows and Mac, anyway.
-Developers that work in Linux don't get the first-party Logitech Options driver that allows them to make custom key mappings.
+Developers who work in Linux don't get the first-party Logitech Options driver that allows them to make custom key mappings.

 Despite their $2.5 billion annual revenue and the popularity of their mice, Logitech still has not developed Linux drivers for their mice.